-wayne state sophomore portfolio
+wayne state portfolio

 social media designs for magic ink interactive (nyc internship)

 beretta album work and party promotion (detroit hip hop artist)

 looking at the fonts created by wim crouwel gave me inspiration as to how to go about creating a typeface using a modular grid system. it reminds me or prehistoric technology with gigantic pixels. the resulting typefaces have an extreme digital look. there are many different looks that can be created using such limited detail. i will try to create a typeface in my project that resembles the work of mr. crouwel.

 this was a very challenging project. the most challenging part was the constraint on what type of letters we had to capture. my group had to find geometric letterforms. we first defined what made a letter geometric so that we would all collect similar letterforms. our conclusive characterization was minimal letterforms only show the bare shape necessary to create the letter. we divided up the letters and symbols and searched, and searched, and searched… this was hard! i could see letters all around me but they didnt fit our definition quiet right, or not at all. i had the typeface Orator STD in mind because i had just done some research on it and it seemed to be geometric. i looked for forms that resembled these letters. i had to find A , H, L, M, N, and *. my final letters could have been better but i will have to use this project as a stepping stone in my crossing of the typography river.

 what i enjoyed most about this project was designing a composition with nothing but typography. i looked for inspiration and found the Emigre foundry quiet fulfilling. i liked how they used a lot of layering and colors in their text dominated compositions. i tried applying this technique in my compositions while still remaining within the guidelines and communicating the font mannerisms. when all was said and done, i was most happy with the grayscale glyph compositions.